Metro-Goldwyn-Mayer: MGM in the digital age

 Over the next several years, MGM launched a number of initiatives in distribution and the use of new technology and media, as well as joint ventures to promote and sell its products.
 In April 2007, it was announced that MGM movies would be able to be downloaded through Apple's iTunes service, with MGM bringing an estimated 100 of its existing movies to iTunes service, the California-based computer company revealed.
 The list of movies included the likes of modern features such as Rocky, Ronin, Mad Max, and Dances with Wolves, along with more golden-era classics such as Lilies of the Field and The Great Train Robbery.
 In October, the company launched MGM HD on DirecTV, offering a library of movies formatted in Hi Def.
-Also in 2006, MGM licensed its home video distribution rights for countries outside of the United States to 20th Century Fox.
 MGM teamed up with Weigel Broadcasting to launch a new channel titled This TV on November 1, 2008.
 On August 12, 2008, MGM teamed up with Comcast to launch a new video-on-demand network titled Impact.
-On November 10, 2008, MGM announced that it will release full-length films on YouTube.
+On November 10, 2008, MGM announced that it would release full-length films on YouTube.

 On April 14, 2008, a South Korea government agency announced that MGM and Incheon International Airport Corporation agreed to build MGM Studio Theme Park.
 The selected site was a 1.5 million square meter Yeongjongdo island property near the Incheon International Airport.
-However, the park was designed but never built.
+Ultimately, the park was designed but never built.